jproney/Swarm/README.md

 # Swarm

-Simlates a swarm of predators and prey using a boids-inspored algorithm
+Simlates a swarm of predators and prey using a boids-inspired algorithm